-I sat poised on a backless chair, my fingers finding their way across the ivory as the music came back to me note by note.
+I sat poised on a backless stool, my fingers finding their way across the ivory, as the music came back to me, note by note.

 With Che Guevara, Ernest Hemmingway and José Martí as my audience I was teleported into my own ‘Edad de Oro’, a cathartic surge I had not been hypnotised by for almost two months.